mui/material-ui/docs/src/pages/customization/theming/theming-de.md

 ### Custom variables

-When using Material-UI's theme with our [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider).
+When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider).
 It can be convenient to add additional variables to the theme so you can use them everywhere.
 For instance:

 {{"demo": "pages/customization/theming/CustomStyles.js"}}